dvydra/deletefitechat/Readme.md

      element.parentElement.removeChild(element);
   ```

   This is a self-signed extension.
 It may not install on your browser.
-If there's enough interest I might put it in the various extension stores.

 ## Installation

-  Download the extension from the releases section for your browser:
+  Download the extension from the releases section for your browser, and follow the instructions for your browser for installing self-signed extensions.

   * Firefox: [https://github.com/dvydra/deletefitechat/releases/download/v1.0/deletefitechat.xpi]
   * Edge/Chrome: [https://github.com/dvydra/deletefitechat/releases/download/v1.0/deletefitechat.crx]